Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Application to physical systems

 \section{Application to physical systems}

-In this section, we study higher-order spectral statistics in the spectra of two physical systems and verify our results from previous sections.
-One of them is the intermediate map, and the other one is the quantum kicked top (QKT).
+In this section, we have studied higher-order spectral statistics of the spectra for two physical systems and verify our results from the previous sections.
+One of them is the intermediate map, and other one is the quantum kicked top (QKT).
 We will now present our study on these systems in the subsequent subsections.